neo4j-devtools/relate/documentation/RFCs/relate-api/relate-api.rfc.md

     - [API Reference](#TBA)

 Some specific details we'd like to highlight:
-- The API is semantically the same regardless of if you are using the JS library, GraphQL API, or CLI
+- The API should be semantically the same regardless of if you are using the Programmatic, GraphQL, or CLI APIs
-- The concept of Providers make it easy to protect sensitive information such credentials
+- The concept of DBMS providers make it easy to protect sensitive information such credentials, and provide a clear chain of trust.
-- NestJS allows for a well known DI pattern that is already established in the community.
+- Dependency Injection and typed language reduce the possibility of bugs and nullpointer exceptions, as well as an established pragma for extending applications.

 # Drawbacks
-- This is no small task, and will be delivered in chunks.
-Prioritizing and scheduling could be tricky, and it is hard to get accurate time estimates
-- Introducing new tooling means a lot of documentation to follow, and thus educating consumers and advocates
-- It is unclear how much backward compatibility we can offer
+- There are some learning curves involved in the above which will have an impact on the teams pace of delivery initially
+- Dependency Injection is opinionated and not to everyones liking, there is a possibility for pushback
+- Maintaining support for 4 different environments and in addition keeping them homogenous requires solid communication.
+Information silos are the enemy here
 -

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+### Continuing with Desktop 1.x
+Desktop 1.X is an aging codebase that has seen a lot of development and changes as Neo4j has grown.
+Attempting to modify it to suit a "cloud-first" future is deemed hard due to the tech debt and size of the codebase.

+### Ingesting community projects
+We could scour the community for tools and projects that address these areas.
+The risk here is trying to shoehorn implementations to fit our needs, as well as the possibility of hidden issues and tech debt.

 # Adoption strategy

-If we implement this proposal, how will existing React developers adopt it?
-Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?
+- Banging the drums in the community
+- Solid API docs (following established structures such as `man` pages and JSDoc)
+- GraphQL schema
+- Explicit and relevant error messages with helpful suggesions
+- Creation of code "recipies" or template projects to reduce boilerplating

 # How we teach this